Germany's Hamburg airport shuts terminal as strike leads to overcrowding

 Stuttgart airport said on its website passengers should expect waiting times of between 1.5-2 hours for security checks, while the smaller Hanover airport said there were no delays.

-Airlines have canceled over 100 flights at Hamburg, which would usually handle just over 400 flights on Monday.
+Airlines have cancelled over 100 flights at Hamburg, which would usually handle just over 400 flights on Monday.